Aston Villa

 Whether you were at the game or following from elsewhere, we want to know what you learned.

-Have your say on Crystal Palace's performance
+Have your say on Aston Villa's performance

-What did you make of Aston Villa's display?
+What did you make of Leeds' display?

-Come back on Thursday for a selection of your replies
+Come back on Monday for a selection of your replies

 A graphic showing players from all 20 Premier League clubs with the text: "Follow the teams you care about.
 Sign in or create an account for the latest news, insight, expert opinion, fan views and stats, and to get notifications."